-Parliament Square lies on London’s axis 5:20B Aquarius.
-Among the archetypal features of type 5 Aquarius, are ‘assembly’, ‘varicoloured’, and ‘world’.
+Parliament Square lies on London’s axis 5a Priest B. Among the archetypal features of type 5, are ‘assembly’, ‘varicoloured’, and ‘world’.
 Eleven statues of democratic leaders, form two thirds of a small-scaled but dense stoneprint cycle here, probably awaiting five more iconic characters (on the blank axial lines in the map).

-This edition is available worldwide from Lulu.com (24 pages, $18).
-Students and lovers of art and rock art should consider ordering it with the book Mindprint (264 pages, 200 illustrations, about $29).
+Students and lovers of art and rock art should order it with the book Mindprint (264 pages, 200 illustrations, about $29).

 Type label; Statue (archetypal features):

 1 Builder; George Canning, with scroll (book).
 Prime Minister 1827 for 119 days, died in office.
 Moved here from New Palace Yard (just east of the square) in 1832, first statue in Parliament Square 1867, position moved 1949.

 2 Builder; Edward Smith-Stanley, PM thrice, chancellor of Oxford University, with scroll (book).

 2c Basket; Abraham Lincoln, USA president, who abolished slavery, and was assassinated in a plot (secret).